 - Increased feelings of anxiety and/or anxiety attacks

 With the complex nature of post-traumatic stress disorder, you may not begin to experience symptoms associated with the condition until many years after the traumatic event.
-Whether you experience them after a matter of months or some years, you may still be entitled to make a post-traumatic stress disorder compensation claim.
+Whether you experience them after a matter of months or some years, you may still be entitled to make a claim for post-traumatic stress disorder compensation.

-If you would like to talk to Jason or one of his team to chat through your experiences and assess whether you would like to pursue a military accident claim or a post-traumatic stress disorder claim, call us or complete the online contact form and we will get back to you right away.
+If you would like to talk to Jason or one of his team to chat through your experiences and assess whether you would like to pursue a military accident claim or a PTSD claim, call us or complete the online contact form and we will get back to you right away.

-We offer specialist advice on a no win no fee basis.
+We offer specialist advice on a ‘no win, no fee’ basis.